Here’s What a Clay Bar Does—and Why You Need One in Your Car Care Arsenal

 Why would you want to take clay—yes, the same stuff that’s dug up out of the ground—and rub it against your vehicle?
 The simple answer: it’ll grab onto unwanted particles and pull them right from your paint.

-What a clay bar does
+What a clay bar does to your car

 Washing your car thoroughly after a long winter season is a key component of protecting its finish over the long term.
 Allowing the salt and grime that has accumulated over the cold weather months to sit on your vehicle’s paint, chrome, and plastic, can dull its shine and encourage chemical reactions that may permanently damage your clear coat.